Andrés Pico: Senator and retirement

 In 1860, he was elected by the state legislature as a California state senator from Los Ángeles.

 On May 7, 1861, Pico, former assemblyman James R. Vineyard, and a partner won permission to make a deep slot-like road cut in the pass between the San Gabriel Mountains and the Santa Susana Mountains, making what would become known as the Beale's Cut Stagecoach Pass or San Fernando Pass.
 The state of California awarded them a 20-year contract to maintain the turnpike and collect tolls.
 Vineyard was elected to the California State Senate from Los Ángeles County (Pico's old seat) four months later, but would die in office.
 A landowner and surveyor named Edward Beale was appointed by newly elected President Abraham Lincoln as the federal Surveyor General of California and Nevada.
 Beale challenged the general's loyalty to the new president and in 1863, Beale was awarded the right to collect the toll in the pass.

 Andrés Pico's Rancho ex-Mission San Fernando was confiscated by a federal decree in 1864, which said that he "did not own and never did own" it.
 Reduced to a pauper, he retired in Los Ángeles.
 Ex-Mission San Fernando fell into ruins until the mid-20th century, when the Roman Catholic Church conserved about one fourth of the old mission quadrangle.

 Since Pico's death, the bulk of the old mission has never been restored.
 The site of the main mission buildings are now occupied by a parochial high school, including the old, monumental front facing east toward the former Fort Tejon Road.
 The sites of the Butterfield stagecoach stables, and the outbuildings and storage buildings of Don Andrés's ranch and hacienda, have been lost under development of the modern urban community of Mission Hills.

 Personal life

-Pico married Catarina Moreno, granddaughter of Los Ángeles pobladore Jose Cesario Moreno, in San Diego.
+Pico married Catarina Moreno, granddaughter of Los Ángeles poblador Jose Cesario Moreno, in San Diego.
 They had one son, Rómulo, and adopted a daughter, also named Catarina.